heiView/heiView/README.md

 - **Interactive Timeline Visualization**: Intuitively displays daily course schedules and idle time slots across all classrooms in campus buildings.
 - **Detailed Course Information**: Click on any course card in the timeline to view full details, including direct heiCO links.
+- **Building independent bookmarks**: Each building has its own exclusive URL.
+It is recommended to switch to a frequently visited building before saving the bookmark.
-- **Smart Filtering & Search**: Filter and search by campus, building, or keywords (course names, professor names).
+- **Smart filter search**: Supports filter search by courses, buildings, professor names, etc. in any building.

 ### Building Catalog